dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-04-27-dear-family-dear-friends.md

 monetary interventions by the Fed and similar institutions, even the mainstream narrative is beginning to shift.
 Bitcoin is not a synonym for criminality and darknet money anymore.
-Today, it is more and more becoming a synonym for [sound money](https://21lessons.com/14/), a hedge against the current system, a vote for freedom, a different paradigm.
+Today, it is more and more becoming a synonym for [sound money], a hedge against the current system, a vote for freedom, a different paradigm.

 If you are reading this and still have no bitcoin you might want to think about starting to get some.
 It was never as easy as it is today to